cidgoh/specification-development-training/training/workshop/PHA4GECon-2025/README.md

 **Duration:** One day (interactive lectures + hands-on exercises).

 **Folder contents**
-- `agenda.pdf` – outline and timings.
+- `PHA4GECon agenda.pdf` – outline and timings.
-- `slides/` – presentation decks for each session.
+- `0. slides/` – presentation decks for all the sessions.
-- `materials/` – facilitator and participant resources, including exercises.
+- `1. scope/` – facilitator and participant resources, including exercises for part 1 scoping and needs assessment.
-- `evaluation/` – feedback forms and summary templates.
+- `2. cleaning data/` – facilitator and participant resources, including exercises for part 1 cleaning data and drafting a schema.

 This workshop bridges theory and practice—participants leave with a structured understanding of how to scope, design, implement, and test a contextual data specification.